joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/functions_update.md

  * The above syntax is called **function expression**.
 The word `function` tells JS that we are **declaring** a function.
 Just like const lets JS know we are about to declare a variable.

  * squareNumber is the **name** of the function.
 Not all functions need a name.
-Some functions are annonymous and don't have a name.
+Some functions are anonymous and don't have a name.
 But for now, we will be dealing with functions that do have name.

 * Inside the parenthesis are **parameters** which are used to define a function.
 When we call a function we replace parameters with **arguments**.
 Arguments are the real values that are passed into a function.
-Often the words parameters, and arguments are used interchangably.
+Often the words parameters, and arguments are used interchangeably.
 Also, some functions don't require any arguments.
 For example:

 ```js
   function sayHello() {